 Bubble Wrap was invented in 1957 by two engineers named Alfred Fielding and Marc Chavannes.
-They were attempting to make a covering for walls that consisted of two shower curtains made of plastic that were laminated together that had trapped air bubbles between the layers.
-It would have a been a 3D looking wallpaper but the idea never took off.
-People in the 1950s weren’t interested in having bubbles on their walls.
+They were attempting to make a covering for walls consisting of two shower curtains made of plastic laminated together that had trapped air bubbles between the layers.
+It would have been a 3D looking wallpaper, but the idea never took off.
+People in the late 1950s weren’t interested in having bubbles on their walls.

-But the idea was far from dead.
-Fielding and Chavannes started the Sealed Air Corporation in 1960, and the pair first tried out the bubble material for use as insulation for greenhouses.
-Unfortunately this too didn’t catch on.
-It was a year later when they discovered it could be used for something more practical, and it found its way as a packing material.
-They originally called it Air Cap until changing it to the more appropriately titled Bubble Wrap.
+The idea was far from dead, however.
+Fielding and Chavannes started the Sealed Air Corporation in 1960, and the pair first tried out the bubble material for use as insulation in greenhouses.
+Unfortunately, this too didn’t catch on.
+It was a year later when they discovered it could be used for something more practical, and it found its use as a packing material.
+They originally called the product Air Cap until it was changed to the more appropriately titled Bubble Wrap.